 The American Academy of Pediatrics and the World Health Organization recommend exclusive breastfeeding for the first six months of your baby's life and then continued breastfeeding for one to two years and beyond.
 Support and assistance are available to you for any questions or challenges along the way!

 Learning to Breastfeed and Back to Work or School seminars are offered each month at WMA.
 These classes are complimentary for our clients and there is a $25 fee for expectant moms outside of our practice.
 Partners are always encouraged to attend!

-The most extensive team of obstetricians, gynecologists, mid-wives and other providers is here at Women’s Medical Associates.
-Backed up the only Level III NICU and the only Pediatric Intensive Care Unit in southern New Mexico where we deliver at Memorial Medical Center, you can be confident when you choose to have your baby, or your personal care, provided by our team.
+The most extensive team of Obstetricians/Gynecologists and Midwives is here at Women’s Medical Associates.
+Backed by Memorial Medical Center's Level III NICU and Pediatric Intensive Care Units - the only ones available in southern New Mexico - you can be confident when you choose to have your baby, or your personal care, provided by our team.